VetonMuhaxhiri/Laravel-find-missing-translations/README.md

-# One command tofind missing translations in Laravel application
+# One command to find missing translations in Laravel application

-An Laravel artisan command to list all your untranslated word.
+An Laravel artisan command to list all your untranslated words.

 ## Prerequisites